Trump Super Fan Hosts ‘Miss Holocaust Survivor’ Beauty Pageant

 Iris Rosenberg, a spokesperson for Yad Vashem, Israel’s Holocaust memorial, said “Yad Vashem would not participate in such an activity, but we see that the survivors find in this event something that dignifies them and that they enjoy.”

-One man who will not be attending is Jerusalemite Rami Ostrovsky, whose mother, Miriam Ostrovsky, survived multiple Nazi extermination camps as a teenager, said he saw an ad for the event in the paper.
+One man who did not attend is Jerusalemite Rami Ostrovski, whose mother, Miriam Ostrovski, survived multiple Nazi extermination camps as a teenager, said he saw an ad for the event in the paper.

 He told The Daily Beast that the competition is “pathetic and idiotic and exploitative of the Holocaust.”